ahrefs/talks/20240328-ocaml-big-data-world/slides.md

 * ~120 people now
 * ~70 developers (20+ backend, ~30 frontend, data science, devops)
 * HQ in Singapore
-* Two thirds work remotely from 24 countries all over the world (but nobody in Japan, yet)
+* Two thirds work remotely from 30 countries all over the world
 * spoiler: most of our code is in OCaml

 ---